-For details about the materials that are used in the flow path of the detector, see the Specifications chapter.
-For information about the materials that are used in the flow path of the other modules in the Vanquish system, refer to the Specifications chapter in the Operating Manual for the module.
+- For details about the materials that are used in the analytical flow path of the device, see the Specifications chapter in this manual.
+For information about the materials that are used in the flow path of the other modules in the Vanquish system, refer to the Specifications chapter in the Operating Manual for the modules. - Refer also to the Operating Manuals for all modules in the Vanquish system.
+They may provide additional guidelines and information.